 Growing On Cucumbers

-Planting out is best around June but it is possible to do this in mid-May in more southerly regions.
+Planting out is best around June but it is possible to do this in mid-May in more southerly regions of the UK.

-If the cucumbers are grown outdoors do not remove any of the male flowers.
-Many varieties like ‘Marketmore’ are designed for outdoor growing and so must retain their male flowers.
+Outdoor grown cucumbers will produce both male and female flowers.
+The females are identified with the embryo fruit behind the petals.
+These are slow to appear at first.
+If the cucumbers are grown outdoors do not remove any of the male flowers otherwise there is no pollination.
+Many varieties like ‘Marketmore‘ are designed for outdoor growing and so must retain their male flowers.

 Issues & Problems With Cucumbers

 Foot and root rots of Phytophera spp. produce collapsing plants – just remove if this is evident.
-Cucumber Mosaic Virus causes leaves to turn yellow and become mottled.
-Remove all affected plants but there are some relaible resistant cultivars about.
+Cucumber Mosaic Virus (CMV) causes leaves to turn yellow and become mottled and distorted too.
+The plant collapses soon afterwards.
+Remove all affected plants but there are some reliable resistant cultivars about.

 Cucumber Varieties To Grow